Assignment 1

 You only need to import numpy once, not in every cell.

-The main mistakes were misunderstanding the round off error with the smallest dx, and a number of students thought the error in the large dx was also caused by round off.
+The main mistakes were misunderstanding the round off error with the smallest dx.

 Model solution